Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Lensing mass reconstruction

-where we introduced the reduced shear $g$ and established the relation to Eqs.~\ref{equ_lensingquantities}, at least for regimes well outside the strong-lensing regime of the lens ($|g| < 1$).
+The local averages are necessary to separate the lensing signal from random orientations due to the intrinsic ellipticity of galaxies.
 For a thorough review of weak lensing and its applications we refer to \citet[][and references therein]{Bartelmann2001} and for a discussion of systematic effects in weak lensing studies to \citet{Kitching2012}, \citet{Massey2013} and \citet{Mandelbaum2014}.

-In the strong-lensing regime the lens equation becomes non-linear, multiple images of the same source can form and shape distortions are not small any more.
+In the strong lensing regime the lens equation becomes non-linear, multiple images of the same source can form and shape distortions are not small any more.
 This leads, in some cases, to the formation of spectacular gravitational arcs or even rings in the vicinity of a strong lens.
 The spatial extent of this regime, close to the core of the lens where densities are highest, is indicated by the critical curve at a given redshift.
 It is defined by the roots of the determinant of the lensing Jacobian